gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 ## 💼 My First Coding Job

 I already had a job planned for the summer 2020, but the COVID-19 pandemic made it not happening finally.
-I was left without anyway to work and gain money that summer till the day that I receive an email from a person.
+I was left without any way to work and gain money that summer till the day when I received an email from a person.
 It was in fact a friend of the teacher that was following me for my high school project [AI in video games](/2019/10/25/artificial-intelligence-in-video-games.html){:target="_blank"} that had an idea and needed someone that knew how to build it.
-My teacher recommended him to me as he knew my coding level from the high school project.
+My teacher recommended me as he knew my coding skills from the high school project.

-It was a bit like a freelance type of work as he was not part of a corporation, he just wanted a particular program from me.
+It was a bit like a freelance type of work as he was not part of a corporation, he just wanted me to build a software for his personal use.
 It was not the first time that I made money from coding as when I was about 13 years old, I arrived at the second place in the Grip-It robotic competition at the Leman Make and the price was some money.
 However, it was my first coding job where I would get paid for doing something that someone requested.

 It made me learn how to talk to a client and understand what he wanted.
 I regularly made some reports containing the advancement of the project.
-It ultimately confirmed my will to work as a developer.
+It ultimately confirmed my will to work as a software engineer.

 ## 💡 The Idea

 The project that I needed to build was about training to shoot.
-Shooting casts a lot of money: you need to pay the location where you train and all the bullets that you use.
+Shooting costs a lot of money: you need to pay the location where you train and all the bullets that you use.
-It also takes a lot of time to go to this location, and therefore you do not train really often.
+It also takes a lot of time to go to this location, and therefore you do not train a lot.

-The solution that I needed to build was a way to train in a room of your house but not using real bullets but a laser gun.
+The solution that I needed to build was a way to train in a room of your house without using real bullets but a laser bullet instead.
 That way, you are not spending a lot of money on bullets, and you can train anytime you want as it only takes a few minutes (even seconds) to set up the system.
-If you have a 20 minutes break, you could now practice in your room.
+If you have a 20 minutes break, you could now practice aiming and shooting in your house.

-In order to do so, there is a little laser bullet that you can insert into your usual gun and when you press on the trigger, it turns the laser on for an instant, and you can repeat the operation.
+In order to do so, there is a little laser bullet that needs to be inserted into your regular gun and when you press on the trigger, it turns on the laser for an instant, and you can repeat the operation.

 My work was to build a target to shoot on with the laser bullet.
 The target was projected on a wall with a video projector.
 That way, I could choose what to show and build a user interface to change what target to use or to emulate the distance by reducing the size of the projected image.
-I also used a camera to detect the laser impact and to place an impact image on the projected target precisely where the shot hit.
+I also used a camera to detect the laser impact and to place a regular bullet impact image on the projected target precisely where the shot hit.
-Shooting on the button shown on the user interface would trigger them.
+Shooting on a button shown on the user interface would trigger it.
 That way, navigating through the menus and changing the settings could also be done using the laser weapon.
 I also made a system to see your statistics afterwards and therefore track your progress.